Imagine yourself on the sofa flanked on either side by your 80-year-old granny and an overly curious 5-year-old niece. What will you all talk about?

-Please, don’t bring up the weather.
+Don’t bring up the weather.
 You can do so much better than that.
 Really.
 You can make a lasting impression this year by helping your family to bond and create new memories.
-Whether you’re gathering with your own flesh and blood or your lovely in-laws, we’ve got a boatload of chat topics and games to keep the crickets from sounding off.
-These conversation starters will also keep everyone from relying on their phones and tablets to pass the time away!
+Whether you’re gathering with your own flesh and blood or your lovely in-laws, there’s a lot you can talk about to avoid awkward silences.
+These also keep everyone from relying on their phones and tablets to pass the time away!

 How it works: Each family member takes turns asking, “Would you rather…” questions.
 It’s up to you and your clan to come up with crazy choices to make.
 A couple of fun examples:

 - “Would you rather travel into the past to meet your ancestors, or travel into the future to meet your grandchildren?”

 - “Would you rather be considered totally weird and awkward, or average with no unique or special qualities?”

 - “Would you rather know how to speak every language fluently, or know how to play any and every musical instrument?”

 Plan ahead by getting great questions from the official Would You Rather website.

 Reminisce with Granny

 In case you didn’t know, Baby Boomers tend to carry a lot of wisdom.
 But that knowledge rarely gets passed down because no one wants to sit around and listen to granny babble about the olden days.
 But don’t doubt the matriarch of the family – you’re all in for an entertaining treat!
 Get the whole clan together and make a concerted effort to gather some family history.
 Have granny or the oldest person present tell you all about how life was growing up back in the day.
 Don’t forget to get their insight on how things have changed, especially how they did certain tasks before technology took over.
 Think of it as story time without a book.
 You’ll walk away with a new perception of your family and great stories to pass down to future generations.

 Have a joke fest